Square Enix E3 conference recap: Avengers, Final Fantasy VII Remake and a whole lot of trailers

 Square Enix announced Final Fantasy VII Remake's release date, March 3 2020, 24 hours before its E3 2019 press conference.
 So what did the company have left for its big event?

-Yoshinori Kitase opened Square Enix's show and announced that the game will take part in two parts, one within Midgar one outside of it.
-The entire Remake will take up two entire Blu-Ray discs, similar to how the PlayStation 1 original took up three CDs.
+Yoshinori Kitase opened Square Enix's show and announced that the game will take part in two parts, one within Midgar and one outside it.
+The entire Remake will take up two entire Blu-ray discs, similar to how the PlayStation 1 original took up three CDs.

 We then got a combat explainer from Neal Pabon, senior manager of product marketing.
 Remake will use a hybrid combat system, using real-time hacking and slashing plus a bullet-time tactical mode from which you can use magic, items and Limit Break attacks.